Whether you are in the boardroom or talking to yourself, the words you use can impact how you feel about yourself and how others view you.

-One way to reinforce the idea of being mindful with your thoughts, your words, and your outlook on life, is to surround yourself with other like-minded people.
-For years I have met with and talked with professional women in a professional environment; meetings, workshops, individual conversation.
+One way to reinforce the idea of being mindful of your thoughts, your words, and your outlook on life, is to surround yourself with other like-minded people.
+For years I have met with and talked with professional women in a professional environment; meetings, workshops, individual conversations.
 Our conversations are enlightening but often are filled with questions we don’t have time to uncover answers to.
 However, I have discovered, that removing ourselves for a period of time from the work environment allows us the opportunity to dig deeper into our thoughts, goals, concerns, and frustrations.
 Together we are able to explore our fears and to encourage each other in a positive way.

 It is for that very reason that I developed the Together We Seek Retreats to allow professional women the opportunity to immerse themselves in a mindful way, surrounded by others seeking to find that inner light, that positive energy they desire to help them be their very best self.

 I invite you to visit our site to learn more about the retreats.
 Additionally, seek out those who are looking to be more mindful in their language, thoughts, and actions.
 Surround yourself with those that exude a positive attitude.
-Become a positive influence for others.
+Become a positive influence on others.

 If you’re interested in learning more about becoming more mindful, check out these popular articles:

 - How to Deal with the Negative Attitudes that Threaten Your Career

 - Searching for Career Clarity and Direction